-“Don’t compare yourself to others or your children with anyone else’s children,” the 52-year-old mom of two and elementary school teacher says.
+“Don’t compare yourself to others or your children with anyone else’s children,” the 52-year-old elementary school teacher and mom of two says.
 “This was the one thing that made my life stressful and wasn’t good for my kids.
 I let others make judgments about my kids (including teachers), and I listened to them.
 It caused my kids pain and unnecessary “diagnosing” from other people who didn’t know more than me.”

 There’s a strength that’s expected in society.
 We cannot be frail.
 We must be fierce.
 But sometimes we need to give ourselves a break, Roche says.